 There’s not much of Arthur Conan Doyle’s Sherlock Holmes in this pastiche based on a play by William Gillette and starring John Barrymore as Sherlock Holmes.
 Holmes, at least as written here, doesn’t give Barrymore much chance to shine either.
 In fact, the juicy role is that of Professor Moriarty which is played to the hilt by Gustav Von Seyfferitz.
 The wan plot deals with a girl (Carol Dempster) who has some incriminating letters wanted by both Moriarty and a client of Holmes.
 The cast consists of some familiar faces who would later go on to higher profile careers and it’s interesting to see them looking young!
 They include William Powell, Roland Young (TOPPER) and Hedda Hopper.
 Louis Wolheim (ALL QUIET ON THE WESTERN FRONT) has a minor role.
 The silent film is accompanied by a dreadful organ score so I played the soundtrack from Wilder’s PRIVATE LIFE OF SHERLOCK HOLMES by Miklos Rozsa which did the job quite nicely.

-The inspiration for the popular long running television series I DREAM OF JEANNIE, this inoffensive fantasy comedy plays out like a TV sitcom and even looks it with its familiarly bland Universal backlot houses and streets.
-The laughs are obvious and far between though the dinner party scene is fairly amusing.
-Tony Randall plays an architect who uncorks a brass bottle which lets out a genie (Burl Ives) who in gratitude for being freed tries to help Randall but only succeeds in messing up his life considerably.
-It doesn’t help that Ives hardly looks Middle Eastern but every bit the Scottish Irishman that he is.
-Still, it’s a modestly pleasant time waster.
-With Barbara Eden (who would later play TV's JEANNIE) as Randall's girlfriend, Kamala Devi, Edward Andrews, Richard Erdman, Ann Doran and Kathie Browne.
+An architect (Tony Randall) uncorks a brass bottle which lets out a genie (Burl Ives), who in gratitude for being freed tries to help out the architect but only succeeds in messing up his life consistently.
+The inspiration for the popular long running television series I DREAM OF JEANNIE, this inoffensive family friendly fantasy comedy plays out like a TV sitcom and even looks it with its familiarly bland Universal back lot houses and streets.
+The laughs are obvious and infrequent although the dinner party sequence is fairly amusing.
+It doesn't help that Ives hardly looks Middle Eastern but every bit the Scottish Irishman that he is.
+Still, it's a modestly pleasant time waster.
+But the cast is game including Barbara Eden (who would later play TV's JEANNIE) as Randall's fiancee, Kamala Devi, Edward Andrews, Richard Erdman, Ann Doran and Kathie Browne.

 Well intentioned if agitated melodrama about a mental hospital that becomes a battlefield between a new forward thinking doctor (Robert Stack) and the iron maiden head of the nursing staff (Joan Crawford) who believes in discipline.
 With one exception, the mental patients represent a “greatest hits” of crazy patients clichés.
 Polly Bergen has the most screen time among the mentally ill and she can’t seem to resist the opportunity to chew up the scenery with her unbridled hysteria.
 Only Janis Paige (in the film’s best performance) as a man hating hooker is able to flesh out a human being rather than a stereotype.
 The B&W cinematography by Lucien Ballard was good enough to get an Oscar nomination and the score by Elmer Bernstein is a killer.
 The large cast includes Diane McBain, Robert Vaughn, Susan Oliver, Herbert Marshall, Constance Ford, Barbara Barrie, Sharon Hugueny, Ellen Corby and Van Williams.